'High risk': PM Jacinda Ardern isolating after scare on flight

 "The Governor-General and members of her staff were also on board and are following the same isolation instructions.

-"The Prime Minister and Governor-General were in Northland undertaking advance filming at the Waitangi Treaty Grounds, at the invitation of the Waitangi National Trust for the Waitangi Day broadcast."

-And as the PM and Governor General isolate, New Zealanders have been told tha they should expect Covid-19 cases to roughly double every three days from now on and to assume all new infections are Omicron.
+And as the PM and Governor-General isolate, New Zealanders have been told they should expect Covid-19 cases to roughly double every three days from now on and to assume all new infections are Omicron.

 Yesterday, there were 97 new Covid cases in the community - 11 of which had been confirmed as the Omicron variant.